 Please note this is a guide only.
 The advice in this document has been prepared without taking your individual objectives, financial situation or needs into account.
 Applications for finance are subject to approval.
 Full terms and conditions will be included in Qudos Bank’s loan offer.
 Fees and charges may apply.
 Mortgage insurance is required for home loans over 80% and is subject to approval.
 There are some additional requirements for a construction home loan.

-As the information on this page is of a general nature and has been prepared without considering your objectives, financial situation or needs, before acting on the information, consider its appropriateness to your circumstances.
+As the information on this page is of a general nature and has been prepared without taking into account your objectives, financial situation or needs.
+Before acting on any advice you should consider if it is appropriate for your own objectives, financial situation or needs.